 Red Wings drop to 1-2 in preseason, blanked 2-0 against Capitals

-Detroit - The Red Wings are expected to score more goals this season thanks to a deeper, more offensively skilled lineup.
+Detroit — The Red Wings are likely to score more goals this season, but it didn't show during Friday's exhibition game against Washington.

-When they put their final roster together, that might be the case.
+Granted the Wings didn't have their full NHL lineup by any means, but the Capitals did a fine job quieting the Wings offensively, while defeating the Wings 2-0.

-But in Friday's exhibition game against Washington, the Wings - who admittedly had a less than a full NHL lineup - looked a lot like recent seasons in a 2-0 loss to the Capitals.
+Washington outshot the Wings 31-19 and didn't give up many prime chances at all against a split-squad of Wings.

-The Capitals, exhibition or not, played their usual stout defense and produced just enough offense as the Wings dropped to 1-2-0 in the preseason.
+More:Andrew Copp cautiously optimistic he'll be good to go for Wings' opener

-John Carlson capped a strong Washington shift pinching from the point and converting a feed from Lucas Johansen to beat goaltender Victor Brattstrom, who had just replaced Ville Husso.
+John Carlson capped a strong Washington shift pinching from the point and converting a feed from Lucas Johansen to beat goaltender Victor Brattstrom, who had just replaced Ville Husso at 13 minutes, 35 seconds of the second period.

-Lars Eller clinched the outcome with an empty net goal.
-The Capitals outshot the Wings 31-19.
+Lars Eller than clinched the outcome for the Capitals with an empty net goal at 18:54 of the third period.

 Husso, in his Wings' preseason debut, stopped all 15 shots he faced before giving way halfway through to Brattstrom.